metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 The top portion of the [SAML form in Metabase](#turning-on-saml-based-sso) has the information you'll need to fill out your IdP's SAML form, with buttons to make copying the information easy.

-However, the names of the fields in the Metabase SAML form won't always match the names of the fields in your IdP's SAML form.
-We've provided a general description of each field below to help you map information from one place to another.
+However, the names of the fields in the Metabase SAML form won't always match the names used by your IdP.
+We've provided a description of each field below to help you map information from one place to another.

 ### URL the IdP should redirect back to

 The redirect URL is the web address that people will be sent to after signing in with your IdP.

-The redirect URL for your Metabase should be your Metabase [Site URL](../administration-guide/08-configuration-settings.html#site-url), with `/auth/sso` at the end.
+To redirect people to your Metabase, your redirect URL should be your Metabase [Site URL](../administration-guide/08-configuration-settings.html#site-url), with `/auth/sso` at the end.

 For example, if your Metabase Site URL is `https://metabase.yourcompany.com`, you'll use `https://metabase.yourcompany.com/auth/sso` as the redirect URL in your IdP's SAML form.